AdobeDocs/commerce-cif-documentation/release-notes/01-Release-Notes.md

 ### What's new

 **Features**
-* Experience Fragment (XF) component added to enable customers to create XF with commerce context.
+* Experience Fragment (XF) component added to enable customers to create XF in their commerce project.

 **Components**